 A private browser is a good tool, but nothing gives you anonymous web surfing like a VPN.
 Here is what a good VPN can do for your desire to have anonymous surfing:

-- Encrypt all of your traffic starting right at your computer.
-Complete end to end encryption of everything you do on your Internet connection, not just within your browser but apps as well.
+- Encrypt all your traffic, starting right at your computer.
+Complete end-to-end encryption of everything you do on your Internet connection, not just within your browser but apps as well.

 - Prevent your ISP from recording every single website you visit.
-This ability comes from how it encrypts all of your traffic starting at your computer, thus disabling your ISP’s ability to record where you are going.
+This ability comes from a VPN’s ability to encrypts all your traffic, starting at your computer.
+This way, VPN disables your ISP’s ability to record where you are going.

-If you choose to only use one anonymous surfing tool, or use one tactic, make it using a VPN.
-For the absolute best protection you need to choose a VPN like IPVanish which does not log your activity.
-VPNs witch log your activity store your information on their servers.
+If you choose only to use one anonymous surfing tool or tactic, go with the VPN route.
+However, some VPNs may still log your activity and store your information on their servers.
 This is not what you want if you truly want to be anonymous while surfing.
+For the absolute best protection you need to choose a VPN like IPVanish which does not log user’s activity.

 Using an ad blocker plug-in